ably/ably-chat-js/src/react/README.md

 ### Sending, Deleting And Getting Messages

-The hook will provide the `Messages` instance, should you wish to interact with it directly, a `send` method that can be used to send a messages to the room, a `deleteMessage` method that can be used to delete a message from the room, and a `get` method that can be used to retrieve messages from the room.
+The hook will provide the `Messages` instance, should you wish to interact with it directly, a `send` method that can be used to send a message to the room, a `deleteMessage` method that can be used to delete a message from the room, and a `get` method that can be used to retrieve messages from the room.